paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

 As explained, just blindly participating in any "dispute" that comes along is not a good idea.
 First we would like to make sure the dispute is actually genuine, to prevent cheap DoS attacks.
-Secondly, in case of genuine disputes, we would like to be able to be able to conclude one after the other, in contrast to processing all at the same time, slowing down progress on all of them, bringing individual processing to a complete halt in the worst case (nodes get overwhelmed at some stage in the pipeline).
+Secondly, in case of genuine disputes, we would like to conclude one after the other, in contrast to processing all at the same time, slowing down progress on all of them, bringing individual processing to a complete halt in the worst case (nodes get overwhelmed at some stage in the pipeline).